-Phonology refers to the sound contrasts of our language.
-This means the pattern of how sounds are put together in words to give meaning.
-Each language has it's own phonology.

-Children with phonological disorders know what they would like to say but have problems using sounds in the correct pattern.
+Phonology refers to the sound contrasts of our language, i.e., how sounds are put together in words to give meaning.
+Each language has its own phonology.
+Children with phonological disorders know what they want to say but have difficulty using sounds in the correct pattern.

-While it is common for young children to use some speech error patterns when they learn to talk, children with phonological disorders are difficult to understand compared to most children their age.
+It is common for young children to use some speech error patterns when they learn to talk.
+Children with phonological disorders use unusual error patterns or inconsistent error patterns, which means they are difficult to understand compared to most children their age.